INTERNATIONAL FESTIVAL OF OWLS

 AIRPORT

 The closest airport is located in La Crosse, Wisconsin (LSE), 24 miles (40 minutes) east of Houston.
 Hertz and Avis both rent cars at the terminal, but be aware there are no buses or trains that come to Houston, and taxis must be called.
-Connecting flights to La Crosse come through Minneapolis/St. Paul (MSP), Chicago O'Hare (ORD), and Detroit (DTW) airports.
+Connecting flights to La Crosse come through Chicago O'Hare (ORD) only.

 DRIVING